maduser64/retrieveUserProfile/README.md

-# Slim Framework 3 Skeleton Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.
+# Service which retrieves the profile of one facebook user.

-## Install the Application
+## Run the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you download the source code.

-    php composer.phar create-project slim/slim-skeleton [my-app-name]
+    php -S [localhost] -t public public/index.php

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:
+Replace `[localhost]` with the desired localhost address and port for the application.
+For example "127.0.0.1:8080".

-* Point your virtual host document root to your new application's `public/` directory.
-* Ensure `logs/` is web writeable.

-To run the application in development, you can also run this command.

-	php composer.phar start

-Run this command to run the test suite

-	php composer.phar test

-That's it!
-Now go build something cool.